Free scanner — nothing uploaded

 Social Security Numbers

 9-digit XXX-XX-XXXX shapes, rejecting ranges the SSA never issued (000, 666, 900+) and all-zero segments.
-ITINs (9XX-XX-XXXX) are also flagged separately.
+ITINs (9XX-XX-XXXX) are flagged separately.

 Credit / debit card numbers